How Nurses Help Save Lives With Vaccines

 The COVID-19 vaccine is safe and effective.
 Getting vaccinated helps control the spread of COVID-19 and keeps people out of the hospital.
 The COVID-19 vaccine prevents serious illness or death.

 Depending on where you're going, you may need to protect yourself against illnesses native to the area.
 Find out which vaccines you need before traveling.
 You may need to be protected against illnesses you're not exposed to at home like:

 You may be required to show proof of a COVID-19 vaccine when traveling.
 Check each country's requirements before international travel.
 Some countries require a COVID-19 vaccination, while others require a negative COVID-19 test to enter the country.

 Whether you're traveling within the U.S. or internationally, the CDC recommends checking the area's COVID-19 situation before planning your travel.

 Shelley Burke, DNP, is a registered nurse and full-time faculty at the University of California, Irvine.
 Burke's career spans almost four decades, starting as a bedside nurse in Texas.
 Burke established her career in several specialties, such as pediatrics, adult medical-surgical, women's health, and labor and delivery.

 You might be interested in

-Ask a Nurse: What Nurse Practitioner Programs Are Available for Foreign Medical Graduates?
+Ask a Nurse: What Are the Best Scrubs for Nurses?

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.